ayaan-momin/bluestack/README.md

  - download the source code and run :
  ``cd "c:\Users\path\to\sourcecode" ; if ($?) { gcc interpreter.c -o interpreter } ; if ($?) { .\interpreter }``

--OR if u have git
+- OR if u have git

  - ``git clone https://github.com/ayaan-momin/bluestack.git``
  - ``cd bluestack``